-Adopted in Version 1.4 ARCI 8/27/02 NAPRA 10/2/02 Version 2.1 to 3.0 ARCI 4/3/04 NAPRA 4/3/04: Modify rule language Version 6.1 to 6.2 ARCI Meeting of the Members 3/24/2016 Amended ARCI-011-025, Language pertaining to Medical Labeling
+Adopted in Version 1.4 ARCI 8/27/02 NAPRA 10/2/02

+Version 2.1 to 3.0 ARCI 4/3/04 NAPRA 4/3/04: Amended and modified rule language; Rule topic was renumbered from ARCI-025-030

+Version 6.1 to 6.2 ARCI Meeting of the Members 3/24/2016 Amended ARCI-025-025, Language pertaining to Medical Labeling

-ARCI-011-030 Physical Inspection of Horses
+ARCI-025-030 Physical Inspection of Horses

-- A. Assessment of Racing Condition - (1) Every horse entered to participate in an official race shall be subjected to a veterinary inspection prior to starting in the race for which it is entered. - (2) The inspection shall be conducted by the official veterinarian or the racing veterinarian. - (3) The agency or the association employing the examining veterinarian(s) should provide a staffing level of not less than 2 veterinarians. - (4) The trainer of each horse or a representative of the trainer must present the horse for inspection as required by the examining veterinarian.
-Horses presented for examination must have bandages removed; the legs must be clean.
-Prior to examination horses may not be placed in ice nor shall any device or substance be applied that impedes veterinary clinical assessment. - (5) The assessment of a horse's racing condition shall include: - (a) Proper identification of each horse inspected;
+- A. Assessment of Racing Condition - (1) Every horse entered to participate in an official race shall be subjected to a veterinary inspection prior to starting in the race for which it is entered. - (2) The inspection shall be conducted by the official veterinarian or the racing veterinarian, or if necessary the association veterinarian. - (3) The assessment of a horse's racing condition shall include: - (a) Proper identification of each horse inspected; - (b) Clinical observation of each horse in motion during a warm-up mile, during the post parade, during the running of the race, and following the race until the horse has exited the race track; - (c) Visual inspection of the entire horse and assessment of overall condition; and,